Guiwoo/nuber-eats-backend/README.md

       - 5. Open db and after testing drop the db make it clear

     - GraphQL reserver test

       - 1. import \* as request from 'supertest' because need to request and post some data
       - 2. request(app.getHttpServer) set a graphql end point and send query
       - 3. query: `` use Backtick it will allow you to use enter between backticks

+      - Login Test
+        - Make login case and wrong case test both of them
+        - query as like graphql just copy from localhost
+        - tobe , toEqual is different "check exact same output","Checking type"